missile720/CSE111Project/README.md

 # CSE111Project
-Final project for CSE 111 at UC Merced.
+Final group project for CSE 111 at UC Merced.